Ryzer58/Rover_project/Project_notes.md

 Rover Project notes:

-Hardware notes:
+Hardware:
+SBC - Intially I intended for this project to work with the Pcduino 2 but it will work with the Raspberry Pi as well.
+It should work with an SBC that is currently supported by Adafruit Blinka by just adjusting the pins used.
-SBC - Raspberry Pi but also tested on the Pcduino2.
-The end goal is for a flexible approuch that can easily be adapted to work any SBC Microcontroller - Arduino Uno (Atmega328) but later plan to switch to Adafruit feather due to the more compact for factor or maybe the Arduino Nano Motor - Generic DC motor Brushed motor
+Microcontroller - Arduino Uno (Atmega328) but later plan to switch to Adafruit feather due to the more compact for factor or maybe the Arduino Nano Motor - Generic 12V DC Brushed motor
+Velleman motor shield - This simple shield on requires a direction and PWM pin compared to some motor shields that need two control pins for each motor.
+A disadvantage is that there is no pass through for the I2C pins
-Velleman motor shield - only requires 2 pins per motor channel (direction and pwm out) Servo - Tower Pro Mg995, if using 1 it is always allocated to steering first unless the 2 motor configuration is used.
+Servo - Tower Pro Mg995, if using 1 it is always allocated to steering first unless the 2 motor configuration is used.
 Detection - 6 * HC-SR04 Ultrasonic sensors